jeevb/prime/README.md

 - Argument passed to the `slack` command:
     - `--token`: API key to authenticate with the Slack RTM API.

-To create and populate a configuration file in the user's home folder:
+To create and populate a configuration file in the user's home folder with the necessary information to communicate with the Services master and Slack RTM API:

 **With virtualenv**:
 ```
 (env)$ prime init